 Here are some key strategies for using digital marketing to influence community engagement campaigns:

 Social media is one of the most powerful tools available for building awareness and engagement around a community engagement campaign.
-By using social media platforms like Twitter, Facebook, TikTok, and Instagram to share updates, news, and information about your campaign, you can quickly build a following and generate awareness.
+Use social media platforms like Twitter, Facebook, TikTok, and Instagram to share updates, news, and information about your campaign.
+This approach can quickly build a following and generate awareness.

 Cohesiveness in messaging and corralling content is key, so be sure to levearge a branded hashtag that the community can use to share their own experiences, stories and opinions related to the campaign issue.
 This can help to amplify messaging and build a sense of community around your cause, issue or project.